samling/lingq-updater/README.md

 Double click in any `Fragment` cell to update the value.
 Once double-clicked, you can use the arrow keys to show a cursor.

+_Note that the initial load may take a few seconds if you have a lot of LingQs; the API returns results in batches of 100 and so each batch must be queried before they're all displayed._

 ## Screenshots

 ![lingq updater screenshot](./screenshots/lingq-updater-screenshot.png)